 A prior DUI felony conviction

 This is actually a discretionary charge as the prosecution has the option of charging you with a misdemeanor.
-It is unlikely you would be charged with a misdemeanor unless there were unusual mitigating circumstances or your attorney could negotiate the charges from felony to misdemeanor as a plea arrangement.
+It is unlikely you would be charged with a misdemeanor unless there were unusual mitigating circumstances or your attorney could negotiate the charges from a felony to a misdemeanor as a plea arrangement.

 A prior DUI offense includes those from other states and any moving violation that involved drinking such as a “wet reckless” or careless driving in another state with alcohol involvement.
 The out-of-state conviction, however, has to have been at the same level as that of a California DUI or one that would have sustained a California alcohol-related conviction.

 Further, the 10 years refers to the date of each offense and not the conviction.
 If you were charged, but not convicted, 10 years and 10 days from the date of your 4th DUI offense, then you would be facing a misdemeanor charge.